kacperkos/Crypto-Index-2019/README.md

 >
 > **Warning**: You won't be able to remotely manage your cryptocurrency exchanges' accounts with this tool.
 >
 > **Warning**: This tool isn't professional advicing solution and its author isn't investment advisor.
-Author don't take responsibility for financial decisions (such as cryptocurrency buy/sell operations) made during using this app.
+Author don't take responsibility for financial decisions (such as cryptocurrencies' buy/sell operations) made during using this app.

 ## Table of Contents